 If force is true, this invalidation will happen unconditionally; if false, the file will only be invalidated if it has been changed since it was first opened by the ImageCache.

-virtual void invalidate (ImageHandle file, bool force = true) = 0
+virtual void invalidate (ImageHandle file, bool force = true) = 0 virtual void invalidate all (bool force = false) = 0

 A more efficient variety of invalidate() for cases where you already have an ImageHandle for the file you want to invalidate.